Open Call for Dance Artists: Residency Opportunity

 Selection

-The committee includes TFD staff, a representative from ĀNANDAṀ, and 1 other guest TBC who will assess the applications and develop a short list based on the above criteria.
+The committee includes TFD staff, representatives from partner organizations, and 2-3 other guests TBC who will assess the applications and develop a short list based on the above criteria.
 Final decisions will be made by TFD Co-Directors David Norsworthy and Chantelle Good in collaboration with City of Toronto/Assembly Hall staff, with consideration for how the artists/projects may complement each other for the Double Bill production.

-Above: Priya Doobay and Sukriti Sharma in choreography by Tanveer Alam (photo by Aidan Tooth).
+Priya Doobay and Sukriti Sharma in choreography by Tanveer Alam, P+P Cohort 1.
+Photo by Aidan Tooth.

 Application

-The application includes a CV/resume or bio, several questions, and support material (video links).
+The application, which can be viewed here, includes a CV/resume or bio, several questions, and support material (video links).
 Responses to questions will be accepted via written response or verbal response (uploaded voice note/recording).
 Please respect the word limits and recording durations.

 Note: The application form uses Google and requires sign-in to a Google account.
 If this creates a barrier for you, a PDF preview of the application can be viewed here.
 Please reach out to us at info@toesfordance.ca so we can arrange an alternative submission method for you if needed!